Common Name: Spotted Salamander

 Size: 5.9 to 9.8 inches (15–25 cm)

-While the Spotted Salamander is found throughout most of the eastern United States and Canada, it isn’t seen often because it spends most of it’s life under logs or the ground.
+While the Spotted Salamander lives throughout most of the eastern United States and Canada, but it isn’t seen often because it spends most of it’s life under logs or the ground.
 Best time to spot them is after a heavy rain fall when they are traveling to ponds to breed.
 When they breed depends on where they are located, southern populations breed in December while northern populations breed in March and April.
 They breed in fish-less ponds to help protect the eggs from being eaten by the fish but they still have other threats.
-The Wood Frog’s (Rana sylvatica) tadpoles are known to eat the eggs of the Spotted Salamander.
+The Wood Frog’s (Rana sylvatica) tadpoles are known to eat the eggs of the salamander.